 Teachers model subject specific vocabulary in context so that it is embedded across the curriculum.
 Contextual learning helps pupils to understand new words and supports them in including them in their work.
-This model is reflected in reading lesson, where pupils are given the chance to explore unfamiliar vocabulary and expand their knowledge of words.
-Each week, children are introduced at a new tier 2 word that is discussed in detail.
-The expectation is that both staff and children use this vocabulary in context when speaking and writing.
+This model is reflected in shared reading sessions, where pupils are given the chance to explore unfamiliar vocabulary and expand their knowledge of words.
 We model the correct grammar in speech and encourage pupils to self-correct their use of spoken and written language.
 Pupils are regularly given the chance to orally rehearse ideas for writing.

 Drama is used across the curriculum to explore ideas and engage pupils in their learning.
-This gives them the chance to embed vocabulary in shared activities, embedding the use of topic specific language.
+This gives them the chance to embed vocabulary in shared activities, embedded the use of topic specific language.